DeltaResero/flapwii-bird/README.md

 # Flapwii Bird

-Flapwii Bird is a recreation for the Wii of the viral hit [*Flappy Bird*]( https://en.wikipedia.org/wiki/Flappy_Bird).
+Flapwii Bird is a recreation for the Wii of the viral hit [*Flappy Bird*] (https://en.wikipedia.org/wiki/Flappy_Bird).
 It's designed for use with the [Homebrew Channel](https://wiibrew.org/wiki/Homebrew_Channel).
-While not an exact clone, the game captures the fun and addictively frustrating nature of the classic gameplay loop.
+While not an exact clone, the game attempts to capture the fun and addictively frustrating nature of the classic gameplay.
 It offers a deceptively simple experience that functionally mirrors the original's 2011 mechanics.

 ## About This Version